Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/azure-peering.md

 ---
-title: How to configure Azure VNET Peering
+title: How to configure Azure Virtual Network Peering
 ---

+{{site.konnect_short_name}} can leverage [Azure Virtual Network Peering](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) to create virtual networks, and ingest data from your Azure services and expose them to the internet via {{site.konnect_short_name}}.

-## How does VNET Peering Work
+## How does virtual network peering Work

 {% include_cached /md/konnect/azure-peering.md %}
-> _**Figure 1:** In this diagram, the User Azure Cloud represents Azure subscription you are running your microservices in.
-You can connect your infrastructure securely to {{site.konnect_short_name}} using Azure VNET Peering.
-The Kong Azure Cloud is the Azure subscription running your Dedicated Cloud Gateways, which ingests traffic coming in from the user VNET and securely exposing it to the internet._
+> _**Figure 1:** In this diagram, the "User Azure Cloud", represents the Azure infrastructure that runs your microservices.
+The "Kong Azure Cloud", powers your Kong data planes.
+Using virtual network peering, you can ingest traffic from your Azure enviroment and expose it to the internet._

 ## Prerequisites